shu69bham/dotnet-interview-preparation/README.md

 ### `Kestrel server` -

 Kestrel is an open source cross-platform server built to host .NET core applications and provide better performance than IIS server.
-It is lighweight and is not a full fledged server thus it is used behing more proper servers like IIS, nginx, apache, etc that act like a proxy to the kestrel server.
+It is lighweight and is not a full fledged server thus it is used behind more proper servers like IIS, nginx, apache, etc that act like a proxy to the kestrel server.

 Details - https://stackify.com/what-is-kestrel-web-server/